Instructions For Applicants

 Information and Applicant Qualifications

-- Prior to departure, meet with the NIAUSI Board to discuss the proposed project and attend an orientation session.
+- Prior to departure, meet with the CIVITA INSTITUTE Board to discuss the proposed project and attend an orientation session.

 - Upon return, make a presentation to the Board, reporting on the experience and the project.

-- Participate in at least one NIAUSI sponsored public presentation in Seattle.
+- Participate in at least one CIVITA INSTITUTE sponsored public presentation in Seattle.

 - In conjunction with the public presentation, prepare an article suitable for publication, organize an exhibition, or provide other publicly accessible documentation as appropriate to the project.

-- Contribute a brief written summary along with digital images or other materials representative of the Fellow's work for permanent inclusion in the NIAUSI archives.
+- Contribute a written summary along with digital images or other materials representative of the applicant's work for permanent inclusion in the CIVITA INSTITUTE archives.

-- NIAUSI strongly urges Fellows to study the Italian language prior to departure.
+- CIVITA INSTITUTE strongly urges applicants to study the Italian language prior to departure.

 - Focus of research and proposed methodology